DaedricSpartan99/666balbuziente/README.md

 This is a game about a bug riding a skateboard
-Created during the 2024 Global Game Jam on the site of Mendrisio
+Created during the 2024 Global Game Jam on the site of Mendrisio With this game we won the award for best game created during the 2024 Global Game Jam

 Credits:
 fracal          2D Art and Audio